mindspank/qlik-on-demand-demo/draft.md

 **Link to a video of HIC if we have one**

 ##The HyperCube
-No, we are not talking about the sequal to the Sci-fi thriller [Cube](http://www.imdb.com/title/tt0123755/).
+No, we are not refering to the sequal to the Sci-fi thriller [Cube](http://www.imdb.com/title/tt0123755/).

-In addition to the associative experience we also
+In addition to the associative experience we also have what we refer to as virtual, in-memory computational cubes or HyperCubes for short.
+These HyperCubes consists of Dimensions and Expressions (or Columns and Rows in non-data-geek-speak) and will evaluate based on the available data and expand into a data matrix and meta-data.
+The HyperCubes core function is to provide calculations and aggregations on top of the associative data model.

+For example, if we have a table of Directors and Movies and we could specify the field Director as the dimension (Column) and write a expression (rows) to count the number of movies for each director.

+Dimension: Director
+Expression: Count(Movie)